LlewBach/cydymiaith/TESTING.md

 1) If there are not multiple posts visible on the Posts page already, create some more test posts with differing categories.
 2) From the Category drop down menu, select the first menu item, and press 'Filter'.
 The page should reload and only display posts of that category or no posts.
 The Category filter should also display the selected category.
 3) Repeat for all category menu items.
-4) Having tested each category, filter for 'All Categories'.
-All posts should now be visible to the user.
+4) Having tested each category, click the 'Clear' button to reset the filter.
+Posts of every category should reappear.

 Test result: Pass